Politics and Gardasil Reactions

 “I trust women” was the rhetorical ploy of Simon Harris, Minister for Health, during his campaign for abortion.
 The Taoiseach, and former Minister for Health, Leo Varadkar, often echoed this slogan.

-As of august 2017, Ireland had 450 young girls who claim to be seriously ill since they were injected with Gardasil, the vaccine against some HPV viruses.
+As of August 2017, Ireland had 450 young girls who claim to be seriously ill since they were injected with Gardasil, the vaccine against some HPV viruses.
 This story is not unique to Ireland.
-As far back as December 2013 Gardasil had generated 30,000 adverse drug reports (now 54,000) to the US government, including 140 deaths (currently 420; search www.medalerts.org).
+As far back as December 2013 Gardasil had generated 30,000 adverse drug reports (54,000 by May 2018) to the US government, including 140 deaths (420 as of May 2018; search www.medalerts.org).

 So when Finian McGrath, an Independent TD and Minister of State for Disability Issues, raised genuine concerns about side-effects of Gardasil, Minister Harris had a little chat with him one evening.

 First thing next morning, after what seems something like the infamous Night of the Long Knives, the “independent” TD showed himself to be anything but and announced to the nation: “I cocked up.”

 Like McGrath, Bishop Alphonsus of Waterford and Lismore diocese trusts women.
 He listened to mothers of girls who have been seriously unwell since their vaccination with Gardasil.
 Alphonsus trusted women and was vilified and ridiculed by our liberal media and by a group of rebel clergy, so rebellious they towed the European Medicine Agency’s official line, an agency that receives 80 per cent of its funding from drug companies.
 Alphonsus apologised; for what I do not know, then went to ground.